Composting Fall Leaves

 When putting together a compost pile, leaves in the compost pile is one of the most accessible compost materials at hand.
 Leaves, in addition to grass clippings, with a few other materials will make great finished compost great for your garden, trees and shrubs.

 Leaves can be stockpiled in the fall to build the compost pile at your leisure.
-Same for green materials, but they need to be dried out first if you are building your compost pile in the fall.
 Leaves in compost attract the fungi needed for decomposition and fungally-dominated compost is ideal for trees and shrubs.
+A fungally-dominated compost pile has slightly more browns than greens in it.